-In this new exhibit in our Welcome Center Gallery, view displays from all five schools of Ikebana International.
+In this new exhibit in our Welcome Center Gallery, view displays from two schools of ikebana courtesy of the Ikebana International Pittsburgh Chapter.

 Founded by Bunga Tanuma in 1930, this concept arranges materials to evoke a natural scene like streams, lakes, mountains or waterfalls.
 Three key elements of this style are flowers, branches and old burnished mulberry wood.